April 18, 2022

 Like removing the water source and introducing movement into the water, Mosquito Magician is a method that prevents mosquitoes from laying eggs in the first place.

-It is an effective mosquito repellent that is safe to use around plants, animals, and even kids.
+It is an effective mosquito repellent that is safe to use around animals, and even kids (when used as directed).

 While chlorinated bleach is an effective mosquito larvae killer, it shouldn’t be the first thing you grab.
 It will kill just about any plant it touches or any creature that ingests it – even when diluted.
 This includes grass, fish, and any animal that drinks it.
 Because of this, its applications to kill mosquito larvae should be limited.